Ben and Emma Mosey are on a mission to change the way we think about farming and the food we eat.

 “We had started to realise that what we really wanted to do was run our own business and have a go at something different and we’d saved enough money to do that,” says Ben.
 “I’d always been interested in food and food production.

 “I had a background in farming and I knew there was potential to make an impact and have an interesting time doing it.
 My grandad had 100 pigs, 100 cows and 100 acres.
 But over the last 50 years farming has completely changed with intensive farms producing 10,000 animals for slaughter a year.
-We want to get back to basics.”
+We wanted to get back to basics.”

 They started to look around for potential businesses and came across Minskip Farm Shop for sale on the internet.